-Before commenting “One”, it is worth to come back to the roots of hypnotic techno to build some relevant links with the drum’n’bass, this last genre being also covered in our media for the very first time.
+Before commenting “One”, it is worth coming back to the roots of hypnotic techno to build some relevant links with the drum’n’bass, this last genre being also covered in our media for the very first time.

-A repetition, a subtle build up, some trippy atmospheres, a root in the alternative movement… Warm welcome in the “hypnotic drum’n’bass”, which also shares these ingredients…
+A repetition, a subtle build-up, some trippy atmospheres, a root in the alternative movement… A warm welcome in the “hypnotic drum’n’bass”, which also shares these ingredients…

 If we had to define it: we’d firstly say that it’s also an underground sub-genre, dirty but not violent, usually dark but evolving in the deep and trippy side more than in the hardcore one, not centred on heavy snares for instance, but rather on subtle percussions tainted of atmospheres and field recordings.
 Said differently: it’s a more minimal drum’n’bass, sometimes tribal, “made to get lost and experience an ecstasy.”
 Astral Industries’ owner mentioned a “drum’n’bass that expresses the rage of the youth, ephemeral because usually abandoned when getting older”: it’s not this one…

 We are referring to a drum’n’bass that remains in the heart of the hypnotic techno artists, the one that has inspired Dycide to build complex percussions in his hypnotic techno tracks, the one that still takes a big place in the music composition of the label Horo, unable to completely get rid off its Samuraï, the one that wakes up Donato Dozzy from his chill-out mood.